After Hours Information

 Should I call after hours or before the office opens to get an appointment?

-The on-call provider is not able to schedule appointments.
+The triage nurse is not able to schedule appointments.
 If you need an early morning appointment, please call when the office opens at 8 am at (715) 830-0732.